eveomett-states/Arizona/README.md

 # Arizona Json and Shapefile

 This shapefile was processed by Professor Ellen Veomett and her student Arbie Hsu using the corresponding jupyter notebook.
+As part of the cleaning process, precincts were nested within counties and small rook adjacencies (under 30.5 m) were changed to queen adjacencies.

 # **Sources**

 The following obtained from [Redistricting Data Hub](https://redistrictingdatahub.org/) on June, 2024:

 [Population data](https://redistrictingdatahub.org/dataset/arizona-block-pl-94171-2020-by-table/): based on the decennial census at the Census Block level on 2020 Census Redistricting Data

-[County data](https://redistrictingdatahub.org/dataset/arizona-county-cvap-data-2022/): from the US Census Bureau's 2018-2022 American Community Survey (ACS)

 [Congressional District data](https://redistrictingdatahub.org/dataset/2022-arizona-congressional-districts-approved-plan/) 2022 Congressional Districts Approved Interim Plan